gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 complex webapps.
 * **simple**, not requiring any setup to start using and with thoughtful APIs to extend the framework.
-* **fast**, take advantage of HTTP/2, browser caching, service workers, inlined critical css, and code splitting so your site always loads incredibly fast—no matter what you build.
+* **fast**, doesn't lose customers to slow websites.
+Takes advantage of HTTP/2, browser caching, service workers, inlined critical css, and code splitting so your site always loads incredibly fast—no matter what you build.
 * **Javascript-driven**, the web is huge and intensely competative.
 Sites that win are fast and richly interactive.
 Your framework must make it trivial to use advanced Javascript.